cyberphone/saturn/PSD2.md

 ### Trust Establishment
-Since PSD2 APIs provide access to potentially sensitive data in arbitrary banks, a PSD2 service provider must authenticate itself as being a certified entity.
-This typically introduces a need for specific CAs (Certification Authorities) as well as centralized registries holding data about PSD2 service providers.
+Since PSD2 APIs provide access to potentially sensitive data in arbitrary banks, a PSD2 service provider must authenticate itself to banks in a trustworthy manner.
+This typically demands specific CAs (Certification Authorities) as well as centralized registries holding data about PSD2 service providers.
 A potential problem is that the cost for certification may be high and may also prove to be somewhat less easy to get acceptance for on a European or global level.